-My experience as a therapist over nearly three decades has been both extensive and varied.
+My experience as a therapist over nearly three decades has been extensive and varied.
 The different contexts in which I have worked have enriched the experience I have gained.
 This has enabled me to develop helpful and creative ways of responding to those who for one reason or another are looking for Counselling.

 Many of the people I see have come to work through issues in relationships or because of depression or feelings of anxiety.
 I also see many who have suffered losses and those who have chronic illnesses themselves or in a member of their family.